chadj2/Arduino-RGBRing/README.md

 ## optiboot-RGBRing

+**current status: Code is merged and compiles but flashing of bootloader is not complete.**

 The RGB Ring uses a customized version of the optiboot loader.
 The customizations modify the pins used to flash the LED during the booloader stage.
 This directory contains the version of optiboot shipped with Arduino 1.0.3 with the customized changes.